 Tips for Students During COVID-19 Pandemic

 Limit social contact.
-While it may be tempting to continue with Spring Break trips and travel, or hang out with friends more frequently during the extended break, it is wise to avoid non-essential travel, crowded places, social events with more than 10 people, restaurants, and bars.
-Practice social distancing by keeping 6 feet of distance from other people.
+While it may be tempting to hang out with friends more frequently during the extended break, it is wise to avoid any non-essential trips out of your home.
+If you have to leave home, practice social distancing by keeping 6 feet of distance from other people.
 If you don't have to leave home, limit physical interactions to those who live in your household and refrain from hugs, kisses, and handshakes.
 If you're in Lubbock, the most recent guidance can be found here.

 If you are sick, stay home.
 Even if it is something that you'd normally be able to power through, be considerate of others (especially our friends with compromised immune systems and the elderly) and stay away from others.

-If you have traveled, self-quarantine.
-If you have been to a country or city that has confirmed cases of COVID-19, you may be able to spread the virus, even if you aren't feeling sick.
+If you have been exposed, self-quarantine.
+If you have been exposed to a known or suspected case of COVID-19, you may be able to spread the virus, even if you aren't feeling sick.
 Consider self-quarantining (meaning do not leave your home) for 2 weeks and seek medical help if you develop symptoms.
 Even if you are not sure if you've been exposed, consider having very limited contact with the elderly and those with compromised immune systems.
 You can have a friend or family member deliver your groceries, or contact us at RISE if you need some support.

 Classes and Academics.
 Do your best to create a good schedule to stay up-to-date with your classes and assignments.
 Log in to lectures, read your text, and access University-provided resources.
-Unless the University closes completely, all university resources for academic services will be available via remote delivery - even the Career Center!
+The university is doing their best to provide resources for academic services via remote delivery.
 Contact the offices that you utilize and learn about how they can help you during this time.
 You may even check out some of the resources that you never took the time to use.